 Law at the intersection of information technology (IT), Internet, software, new media and advertising—this is where Steve has built his career and works with clients to build value, close deals and promote compliance.

 Steve chairs a multi-disciplinary group of lawyers, as the laws and marketplace dynamics impacting his clients cut across traditional lines.
-His areas of focus and experience include: copyright, licensing, contracts, start-ups and entity formation, advertising, health IT, marketing, social media, privacy, security and breach issues, big data, and the cloud.
+His areas of focus and experience include: copyright, licensing, contracts, Software as a Service (SaaS), cloud agreements, start-ups and entity formation, advertising, health IT, marketing, social media, privacy, security and breach issues, big data, and machine learning/artificial intelligence (A.I.).

 - Christopher & Banks, CRM and Business Intelligence Transactions with Epicor.
 Represented Christopher & Banks, the women’s apparel retailer with 500+ stores, in its IT, cloud, and licensing contracts with Epicor / ShopVisible as part of its omni-channel business strategy.
 (Article in Yahoo!
 Finance.)